Tonkin Highway Extension

 - bridges over the existing freight rail line and Perth to Bunbury rail line;

 - a shared path along the eastern side of the corridor, with planned connections to local path networks; and

 - an equine rider and pedestrian underpass under Tonkin Highway at Abernethy Road.

-We are undertaking traffic modelling, which will help inform the type of intersections to be considered along the extension (Thomas Road, Orton Road, Bishop Road, Mundijong Road and South Western Highway).
+We are currently undertaking geotechnical and site investigations, and traffic and noise modelling assessments are also underway.
+Traffic modelling will help inform the type of intersections to be considered along the extension (Thomas Road, Orton Road, Bishop Road, Mundijong Road and South Western Highway).

-We continue to consult with our stakeholders to identify issues and constraints which may impact the precise location of the highway, and local road connections and types of intersections within the Metropolitan Regional Scheme reservation
+We continue to engage with the community and key stakeholders to identify further issues and constraints in developing the design of the highway, local road connections and intersections.

 Freight rail realignment planning study

 We are also undertaking a planning study to determine an alignment and the feasibility of including the construction of a proposed realignment of Kwinana South Western freight rail.